zpainter/iassist/content/conferences/program-planning-manual.md

 #### Plenaries

 Use the larger planning committee, as well as the LAC, to brainstorm ideas for plenary speakers.
 This is helpful to do over the fall of the year prior to the conference.
 Identify a Plenary Coordinator (this can be one of the co-chairs) as this is an important role.
+The plenary speakers usually come from the region and the LAC can help recruiting them.
 Speakers should be finalized before notifications go out to session speakers.
 Past conferences have generally had two or three plenary speakers.
 Program co-chairs get to choose the number in consultation with the LAC.

 #### Coordinator Roles